Bikeman868/UrlRewrite.Net/README.md

    </system.webServer>
 ```

 - Note that your web site needs to be running in Integrated Pipeline mode and not Classic.
-This is a setting on the AppPool in IIS.
+This is a setting on the App Pool in IIS.

 ## Move your rewrite rules to a separate file
 In .Net applications config files can store sections of the config file in separate files.
 If you already have your rewriter